The Department of Ophthalmology boasts a rich tradition of teaching, research and service to Indiana residents since its inception in 1908.

 Inside the building on its first floor, a clinic serves patients suffering from vision loss and eye disease, along with a state-of-the-art conference room and optical shop.
 The three floors above are dedicated to administration, learning and advancing the science to prevent and reverse vision loss.

-The department is now under the leadership of David Wallace, MD, MPH, a native Hoosier and IU School of Medicine alumnus.
+The department is now under the leadership of John T Lind, MD, a native Hoosier and IU School of Medicine alumnus.